 Throughout the conference, students shadowed their mentors, who provided inspiring stories of how they became financial professionals, tore down stereotypes and allayed career-entry anxieties.

 Buck mentored Abbas Mohammadi, a finance student at Louisiana State University, and DeAndre Geels, a Texas Tech student and son of Marc Geels, CFP® of EFS Group Wealth Management in Sioux City, Iowa, throughout the conference and networking events.

 Excitement over the networking opportunities was a common theme among the LTTF participants.

 Being able to attend the conference and network, to hear what advisors do and what the industry is like was great,” Geels said.
 “It allowed me to see what, as a young person, I need to do to succeed.

 University of New Hampshire student Jonathan Brice agreed.
 He was curious about several areas of financial services.
 “What better way to learn about them than to talk with people who’ve already established themselves?”
-Brice networked as much as possible, taking advantage of the advisors’ breadth of knowledge.
+Brice networked as much as possible, taking advantage of their breadth of knowledge.
 “I just tried to soak up as much as I could,” he said.

 It’s more of a relationship-based career than it is just crunching numbers,” he said.
 “I’ve always had this picture in my head of my father building financial models and such.
 But, that’s not what he was doing.
 He was also building relationships with people, building trust.

-Brice’s mentor, Gregg Fortune, CFP®, managing principal of Cedar Brook Financial Partners, reinforced the relationship aspect of financial advising.
+Brice’s mentor, Gregg Fortune, CFP®, managing principal of Cedar Brook Financial Partners, reinforced the relationship aspect of financial consulting.
 Having Fortune explain how he handles client relationships and builds trust “provided a huge takeaway for me,” Brice said.